 Black Coal Mining Industry Investigation

-We’re investigating the wages of casual miners working under enterprise agreements in the black coal mining industry.
+Since August 2024, we’ve had a dedicated team investigating the wages of casual miners working under enterprise agreements in the black coal mining industry.

-We’re investigating the wages of casual black coal miners under enterprise agreements to:
+We’ve been investigating the wages of casual black coal miners under enterprise agreements to:

 • form an independent assessment of the nature, type and extent of any underpayments